-There are currently three schools in Oregon that offer a total of four master’s in communication programs, all of which are campus-based and offered in Portland.
+There are currently three schools in Oregon that offer a total of five master’s in communication programs, all of which are campus-based and offered in Portland.
 Among these programs, students can select concentrations in areas such as organizational communication, journalism, public relations and advertising, and human resources.
 All the programs featured on this page are offered by non-profit institutions of higher education that have been regionally accredited through the Northwest Commission on Colleges and Universities (NWCCU).

 Campus-Based Master’s in Communication Programs in Oregon

 Portland State University’s Department of Communication offers a Master of Science in Communication, which is a generalist program with electives that allows students to craft their own focus according to their interests.
 This program has a Research Track for students interested in pursuing a doctorate in communication, and a Professional Track for students who wish to work in advanced roles in communication.
 The Research track requires the completion of a master’s thesis, and students receive support from an advisor throughout the completion of their research paper.
 Students of the Professional track can choose to either take a three-part examination (two exams in theory and one in communication methods) or write a thesis as their final graduation requirement.
 All students take core courses in communication theory, quantitative and qualitative research methods in communication, followed by electives in areas such as intercultural and interpersonal communication, health and medical communication, political communication, urban communication, gender and race in media, and organizational and strategic communication.